uploadcare/uploadcare-wordpress/README.txt

 == Upgrade Notice ==

 = 3.0.0 =
 Brand new plugin, rewritten from scratch.
 In addition to uploading files it now supports Adaptive Delivery which improves image appearance on all devices and increases page load speed.
-Transfer Media Library files to your Uploadcare storage and update image URLs in all posts automatically.
+Transfer Media Library files to your Uploadcare storage.
 Intuitive settings.

 = 2.2.0 =
 If you were controlling source tabs via "finetuning" setting, you should delete it and set new "source tab" config.